BrockNicholas/BASHCDShortcut/README.md

 Every time you change the function, you will need to re-run `source .bashrc` so the shell knows it has changed

+## Get rid of it
+To remove the function from your shell:
+`unset -f gt`